djkiko20/MVC-in-PHP-simple-example/README.md

 	(index.php)

-* Database file is in folder "Database" (zadaca1_db.sql)
+* Database file is in folder "Database" (example_db.sql)
-* Create database in your PhpMyAdmin with name: zadaca1_db and then IMPORT sql file.
+* Create database in your PhpMyAdmin with name: example_db and then IMPORT sql file.

-If you have any question, contact me on e-mail: djkiko15@gmail.com or on my e-portfolio: www.hristianilioski.com
+If you have any question, contact me on e-mail: djkiko15@gmail.com or on my e-portfolio: www.ilioski.info